nl-design-system/utrecht/packages/component-library-react/README.md

 # Component library for React apps

 The `@utrecht/component-library-react` package contains React implementations of various components.
-You can use this package in React apps, both client side and server side, to render the right HTML elements with the design system class names.
+You can use this package in React apps, both client side and server side, to render the right HTML elements with the Utrecht design system class names.

-Combine this with other packages for the full experience: you also need to add the package with CSS to style these components, as well as the package with design tokens for your theme.
+The CSS components that implement the Utrecht design system class names are published in a separate npm package, so don't forget to install and include `@utrecht/component-library-css` too for the styling of the white-label components, as well as a package with design tokens for your theme.

 ## Stability of the components